aruba/arubaos8-example-scripts/README.md

 This folder contains a sample code for validating GRE (IPV4) tunnel configurastions.

-### Instructions for using the "tunnel-validationo folder
+### Instructions for using tunnel-validation folder

 1. Clone the repo
 2. `cd tunnel-validation/`